Craft & Merchandise Stalls

 - Once your stall is accepted, discounted stallholder staff ticket purchase information will be emailed to you.

-- You will be able to purchase your staff tickets online until 5pm 14th December.
-You may also phone the office on 07 5496 1066 to purchase tickets.
-If your tickets are posted there will be postage and handling charges.
+- You will be able to purchase your staff tickets online until 5pm Monday 15th December.
+You may also phone the office on 07 5496 1066 to purchase tickets prior to this date.

-- Tickets purchased after 14th December or at the gate will be at current prices.
+- Tickets purchased after 15th December will be at full price.

 Lost wristbands will not be replaced.
 If your wristband is lost, you are required to purchase a replacement wristband at the full gate price.
 No exceptions.